mohamed-tallarium/Mononcle/README.md

 # Monocle

-This is a library for working with the [Monocle](https://github.com/mohamed-tallarium/Mononcle).
+This is a library for working with the [Monocle](https://hexdocs.pm/monocle).
 This library is built on top of [Floki](https://github.com/philss/floki) and it allows for easier testing of DOM elements in liveview tests.

+You can find the documentation for this library in theis [hexdocs page](https://hexdocs.pm/monocle).

 ## Usage